verysure/kcgroup/README.md

     ## Subsection Header

 Note that markdown supports up to six different headers with #.
-However, for 2~6 # are the same style in this website.
+However, for header 2~6 #s are the same in this website style.